brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

     * a Care Supporter (by a participant that they are not currently supporting), and
     * an Accountability Supporter (by a participant that they are not currently supporting).
 * As noted in the agreement: “Allocated supporter roles will be set for **three months**.
 During this time, allocations can be **redistributed** if a participant does not have the expected number of conduct supporters (e.g. one of their conduct supporters goes on hiatus or exits the collective).”
-* Conduct Supporter Coordinators are allocated based on an attempt to preserve the current distributed allocations of supporter roles  where possible.
 * Collaborators and participants who are onboarding or on hiatus will be allocated a Conduct Supporter on request.
-The process for requesting a Conduct Supporter is to ask the Conduct Supporter Coordinator to initiate one of our conduct agreement responses.
+The process for requesting a Conduct Supporter is to ask the Coordinator for Conduct Support to help you find a Conduct supporter so that you can initiate one of our conduct agreement responses.

 ### Questions about Jargon Terms and Assumed Knowledge {#questions-about-jargon-terms-and-assumed-knowledge}